 The Samson Satellite offers you the choice of three different pickup patterns in one microphone!
-This gives you the ability to use one microphone for all of your recording needs.
+This allows you to use one microphone for all your recording needs.

 It also saves you a lot of money as you won’t need to purchase a range of microphones for different purposes.

-Let’s look at each of the pickup patterns available with this microphone below and what each one is best suited for.
+Let’s look at each pickup pattern available with this microphone below and what each one is best suited for.

-If you’re looking for a pickup pattern to concentrate on your vocals and nothing else, then cardioid would be the one to choose.
-It works by focusing on sound coming from a 180º arc directly in front of it while simultaneously drowning out background noise.
+If you’re looking for a pickup pattern to concentrate on your vocals and nothing else, then a cardioid would be the one to choose.
+It works by focusing on sound from a 180º arc directly in front of it while drowning out background noise.

-A cardioid pickup pattern is also a great choice for outdoor recording as it will prevent any ambient noise from being picked up by the mic.
+A cardioid pickup pattern is also an excellent choice for outdoor recording, as it will prevent any ambient noise from being picked up by the mic.

-If you’ve got a co-host or are interviewing a guest but don’t really have space to set up two microphones, a bidirectional pickup pattern is your best friend.
+A bidirectional pickup pattern is your best friend if you’ve got a co-host or are interviewing a guest but don’t have space to set up two microphones.

-This will focus on sound coming from two different directions, allowing you both to share a microphone comfortably without sacrificing any audio quality.
+The mic will focus on sound coming from two different directions, allowing you to share a microphone comfortably without sacrificing audio quality.